thospel/nn-snake/README.md

-  --columns=<columns>     Columns of pits to display [default: 2] --rows=<rows>           Rows of pits to display [default: 1] --frames=<frames>       Stop automatically at this frames number [Default: -1] --wall=<wall>           Have state for distance from wall up to <wall>
+  --columns=<columns>     Columns of pits to display [default: 2] --rows=<rows>           Rows of pits to display [default: 1] --frames=<frames>       Stop automatically at this frames number [Default: -1] --games=<games>         Stop automatically once this game number is reached.
+                          The actual number of games may be higher since extra games can end during the final frame [Default: -1] --wall=<wall>           Have state for distance from wall up to <wall>
                           [Default: 2]
-  --symmetry              Apply dihedral symmetry --pygame                Use pygame for output --vision-file=<file>    Read snake vision from file --log-file=<file>       Write to logfile.
-Use an empty string if you
+  --symmetry              Apply dihedral symmetry --vision-file=<file>    Read snake vision from file --reward-file=<file>    Read rewards from file --show-cycle            Show the Hamiltonian cycle on the background --risk=<risk_max>       Maximum risk to take when taking shortcuts in
-                          explicitely don't want any logging
-                          [Default: snakes.log.txt]
+                          Hamiltonian cycles [Default: 0.1] --pygame		  Use pygame for output (default is qt5) --log-period=<period>   How often to write a log entry.
+Can be given in seconds (s) or frames (f) [Default: 1s] --log=<file>            Write to logfile <file>
-  --dump-file=<file>      Which file to dump to on keypress
+  --dump=<file>           Which file to dump to on keypress
                           [Default: snakes.dump.txt]
-  --single                Any one state can be updated at most once per frame
+  --tensor-board=<dir>    Write tensorbaord data to dir --single                Any one state can be updated at most once per frame
                           Use this if all snakes tend to be in different states since it allows you to use an undivided learning rate